Abdomen - area between the chest and the hips that contains the stomach, small intestine, large intestine, liver, gallbladder, pancreas, and spleen.

 Distention - bloating or swelling; usually referring to the abdomen.

-Duodenum - the first section of the small intestine.
+Duodenum - first part of the small intestine.

 Endoscope - small, flexible tube with a light and a lens on the end used to look into the esophagus, stomach, duodenum, colon, or rectum.
 It can also be used to take tissue from the body for testing or to take color photographs of the inside of the body.
 Colonoscopes and sigmoidoscopes are types of endoscopes.

-Endoscopic sphincterotomy - operation to cut the muscle between the common bile duct and the pancreatic duct.
+Endoscopic sphincterotomy - procedure often used to remove bile duct stones and to address narrowing or strictures in the common bile duct and/or the pancreatic duct.
 Also called endoscopic papillotomy.